meaningful-ooo/fish-plugin/README.md

 # fish-plugin

-This is an example of how to setup a fish plugin project.
+> 🐟 This is a template for fish plugin projects.

 ## Installation

 Install with [Fisher](https://github.com/jorgebucaran/fisher):

+> 🐟 Replace the repo name with your own:

 ```fish
 fisher install andreiborisov/fish-plugin